rekanized/PSNetboxFunctions/README.md

 ```powershell
 Connect-NetboxAPI -Url "<YOUR NETBOX URL>" -Token "<API TOKEN>" -LogToFile "<True/False>"
 ```
-You will retrieve a global variable in your script called '$netboxAuthenticationHeader' the variable can be used with your own Invoke-RestMethod commands if needed, otherwise you can use the module functions which have this variable implemented already.
+You will retrieve a global variable in your script called '$netboxAuthenticationHeader' the variable can be used with your own Invoke-RestMethod commands if needed, otherwise you can use the module functions which has this variable implemented.

 ## Retrieve Any Netbox Objects
 The parameter APIEndpoint is based on the Netbox documentation, so for example if you want to retrieve all devices from dcim you set it to '/api/dcim/devices/' if you want to get tenants you type '/api/tenancy/tenants/'<br>